n1k0/nicolas.perriault.net/_posts/code/2021/2021-10-21-elm-result-pipeline.md

         |> resolve (findDog "Jofi" dogs)
 ```

+You might have already seen this pattern used in the popular [elm-json-decode-pipeline](https://package.elm-lang.org/packages/NoRedInk/elm-json-decode-pipeline/latest) package.

-The cool thing being that if a single result fails, the whole operation fails with the error of the first failure encountered during the build process:
+The cool thing with this approach is that if a single result fails, the whole operation fails with the error of the first failure encountered during the build process:

 ```elm
 dogs : List String